bradleypaye/jemf-pt-2006/README.md

 # jemf-pt-2006
+## Overview
-Replication materials related to Paye and Timmermann (2006, Journal of Empirical Finance)
+This repository contains (limited) replication materials related to [Paye and Timmermann (2006, Journal of Empirical Finance)]([https://www.example.co](https://www.sciencedirect.com/science/article/abs/pii/S0927539806000156)

 There are limited replication materials for this paper given its age.
 The main folder contains the final working paper version of the paper.

 What is available:

+- The RawData folder contains:
-1. IntlData1970: An Excel worksheet consisting of raw data used in the paper for the 1970-2003 sample
+  1. IntlData1970.xlsx: An Excel worksheet consisting of raw data used in the paper for the 1970-2003 sample
-2. IntlData1952: An Excel worksheet consisting of raw data used in the paper for the 1952-2003 sample (US and UK only)
+  2. IntlData1952.xlsx: An Excel worksheet consisting of raw data used in the paper for the 1952-2003 sample (US and UK only)
+- The RCode folder contains:
+  1. Rep_Table4a.Rmd: An R markdown file that replicates aspects of Table 4 in the paper (univariate predictive regressions)

-Notes on these files:
+Additional notes on these files:

-I have replicated by hand various results reported in Panel A of Table 4 of the published paper using the above data files.

 In order to replicate results in the paper, please pay heed to the following: